kyungjae-lee/engineers-notebook/operating-systems/paging.md

 * In paging,

   * Main memory is partitioned into **equal fixed-size** chunks (i.e., **frames**) that are relatively small.
-    * This prevents external/internal fragmentation.
+    * This prevents external fragmentation.
+(Internal fragmentation may still exist.)

   * Process is also divided into small fixed-size chunks (i.e., **pages**) of the <u>same size</u>.